zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 IP/Port of the request packet.
 The number of bytes in the representation of the IP/Port should not depend on the IP/Port, so that the length of the data to be hashed is a constant, preventing length extension attacks.

+The nodes returned are those announce nodes (at most 4) closest to the Data Public Key known by the responding node (see [Finding announce nodes]).

 Note: as with Nodes requests, this part of the protocol is susceptible to UDP amplification abuse.
 Including all overheads (8 bytes for RPC Packet, 72 for